 So what to choose?

-Coppinger reminds us that some styles are better for aperitifs or desserts or with a meal.
+Coppinger reminds us that some styles are better for aperitifs or desserts or with

 “In my mind, the rule of thumb is the dryer, the earlier you drink it,” she says.
 “What you would like to have in a sparkling wine for an appetizer is not what you want to have at the end.”